hjson/hjson/pages/syntax.md

 - `5#comment` is the *number* `5` followed by a comment
 - `\s#([0-9a-fA-F]{3})` is the *string* `"\\s#([0-9a-fA-F]{3})"`

-Special note regarding hex values in an object: Due to oversight different implementations might handle this in different ways.
-In hjson-js this will be parsed as a key `one` containing the value `two: 2`:
+Special note regarding hex values in an object: Due to oversight different implementations might handle this in different ways, but anything that starts with `#` will be treated as a comment.
+In hjson-js this input will be parsed as an object only containing the key `one` with the value `two: 2`:

 ```
 {